-So you decided to give kimchi a test.
+You decided to give kimchi a test.
 You’ve heard about it from a coworker or a friend, and read a bit about its health benefits.
-Then you’ve bought a jar, opened it and had some as a side dish a couple of times.
+So you’ve bought a jar, opened it and had some as a side dish a couple of times.
 And then you started wondering: does kimchi go bad?

 Or maybe kimchi is a regular guest in your menu, but you never really learned how long does it last.
 You finish a jar within a few days, so you never really thought about it spoiling or losing its taste.
 So you’re looking for a quick primer on the shelf life of kimchi.

 Either way, if you have any questions or concerns regarding storage, shelf life, or going bad of kimchi, you’re in the right place.
 This article covers exactly those topics, so read on.

 Kimchi is a popular Korean side dish made with fermented spicy cabbage and other veggies.
 Traditionally, kimchi is made in huge earthenware vats buried in soil, but nowadays it’s usually made in mason jars and fermented at room temperature or slightly below it.

 Kimchi’s production process is quite similar to sauerkraut, and so are the storage guidelines.

 Kimchi in most cases is sold unpasteurized.
 That means the beneficial bacteria in the jar are still active, and the fermentation process is ongoing.

 Because of that, the fridge is the best storage place, where fermentation slows down significantly.
 You can keep the jar at room temperature for a few days, but the resulting kimchi will be very tart, and the jar might explode like champagne upon opening.

 Once you open the jar, first and foremost remember to keep it sealed tightly when not in use.
 Second, like with pickles, make sure all the veggies are covered in liquid, so they won’t dry out and go bad.